kumbung01/zmk-feature-split-esb/README.md

 ### TL;DR;
 This module has two topologies.
-- Dongle with ONLY ESB enabling.
+- Dongle with ONLY ESB is enabling.
    - Dongle connects to HID host via USB.
    - Peripherals connects to Dongle via ESB.
-- Split Central with BOTH BLE and ESB enabling.
+- Split Central with BOTH BLE and ESB is enabling.
    - Split Central pairs to HID host via BLE.
    - Split Peripherals connects to Split Central via ESB.
+   - Battery power consumption is about 7.5mA @ 4.0v

 ## Installation